LamChob/CODAI22-Page/index.md

 Therefore, it complements the established conferences CASES and CODES+ISSS which have a wider and more academic research-spectrum.
-We also welcome work-in-progress papers of ongoing research projects and case studies from industrial applications Topics for workshop submissions include, but are not limited to:
+We also welcome work-in-progress papers of ongoing research projects and case studies from industrial applications.

+Topics for workshop submissions include, but are not limited to:
 * Optimization techniques and performance estimation of neural networks on embedded systems: e.g. compression, quantization techniques, Virtual Prototyping
 * Compilers for Embedded AI: Partitioning, μC, heterogeneous systems, intermediate representations or (domain specific) languages